For years, I strived to publish a story with

-Interview: Circlet Press
+Circlet Press and

-We've seen tremendous changes over the past three years where we've gone from a traditional book publisher to mostly a digital publisher with a few trade titles, but at its core our business is the same.
+1) What do you see in the future for Circlet Press?We've seen tremendous changes over the past three years where we've gone from a traditional book publisher to mostly a digital publisher with a few trade titles, but at its core our business is the same.
 Ninety percent of what we do is the same as it ever was -- it's that last ten percent of how we put the book in the hands of the reading public that has changed.
 The book industry is going to continue to change and hopefully we'll keep up with -- or just ahead of -- the pace of that change.
 We were forced to go digital by the sagging bookstore market sooner than a lot of our peers, but most of them are now being forced to follow, like Alyson Books and Dorchester.
 The part that's the same?
 On the editorial side, we're still seeking out the best erotic science fiction and fantasy and delivering it to the reading public, then putting money back in the hands of the authors.
 That hasn't changed.

-We're doing very limited releases in print on demand only.
+2) Does Circlet plan to release print volumes of any of your e-books?We're doing very limited releases in print on demand only.
 The business model of printing up thousands of books and having them molder in a warehouse while you hope against hope that either Barnes & Noble or Borders will give a damn about them is dead.

-We technically have four imprints, though two of them have not seen any new publications in a long time, and a fifth is on the way.
-Circlet Press, our main imprint, is for erotic science fiction and fantasy.
+3) What is the difference between your imprints?We technically have four imprints, though two of them have not seen any new publications in a long time, and a fifth is on the way.

 Then we have these: